What Is Cybersecurity? A Gentle Introduction For Small Businesses

 Just one out-of-date application, system, or service can mean the difference between a successful attack or not.

 Another reason that updates need to be managed is that many updates occur in order to patch security issues.
 When an update is released, the developer will often announce the bugs that are being patched with it.
 Once this knowledge is publicly released, attackers will try to make use of it as soon as possible.
 For more serious vulnerabilities, this means that the entire network might be at serious risk as long as the system remains unpatched.
 So there’s a race between attackers trying to exploit the vulnerability as quickly as possible and defenders trying to patch it.
+And over time, that race has gotten closer and closer.

 Small businesses are often at greater risk than large enterprises because they often don’t have a dedicated IT person on staff to track and perform necessary updates in a timely manner.
 This includes updating all software on every device, and we estimate that it takes about 15-30 minutes per device per month to perform.
 Ensure that whomever is tasked with IT functions at your organization is allotted sufficient time to do this right.